uliw/esbmtk/docs/manual/manual-3.rst

 If no such modifications are required, it is sufficient to declare the initial isotope ratio of the atmosphere (line 18) and ocean surface box.

 Note however, that in order to calculate gas-exchange fluxes, we need to declare the surface area, of ``S_b`` (line 22), as well as the pressure, temperature and salinity conditions (line 25).
 Presently ESBMTK does not support the automatic matching of liquid species to gas reservoirs.
 Therefore we have to declare each gas-exchange flux individually using the ``Species2Species`` connection type (line 27 to 33).
-In the following example the atmosphere equilibrates withe the surface ocean with a couple of months.
-This will result in the following output:
+In the following example the atmosphere equilibrates withe the surface ocean with a couple of months. plotting with results in the following output:

 .. _iso3: